-Let us now describe a step in this procedure.
+Let us now describe the first kind of step in this procedure.
 Consider a subgraph H with average degree d(H).
-If H has a vertex v with degree less than d(H)/2 we remove it, and define $H' := H \setminus v$ and proceed to the next step with H'.
-Note that H' has average degree at least d(H).
+Whenever H has a vertex v with degree less than d(H)/2, we remove it and define $H' := H \setminus v$ and proceed to the next step with H'.
+Note that in this case, $d(H') \ge d(H)$.
+Before describing the second kind of step in this procedure, we need the following claim.